ahmedhamzaa/MedicalChatbot/README.md

 ## Introduction

 The MedicalChatbot project aims to provide an accessible and informative platform for users seeking medical advice or information.
-It leverages a combination of natural language processing (NLP) and potentially machine learning models to understand user queries and provide relevant responses.
+It leverages a combination of natural language processing (NLP) and potentially machine learning models to understand user queries and provide relevant responses ( in the second stage of the project ).
 This README provides a guide to setting up and running the project, along with details about its architecture and components.
 It utilizes WebSockets for real-time communication and REST APIs for other data exchange.

 ## Features